Planning for Post-Disaster Recovery: Next Generation

 Model Pre-Event Recovery Ordinance

 APA has prepared an annotated model pre-event recovery ordinance designed to assist communities in preparing before a hazardous event for better managing the process of recovery after a disaster.
 The author of this model ordinance is Kenneth C. Topping, FAICP, one of the authors of the PAS Report that is the core product of this project.
 We encourage communities to review this model ordinance for possible use as a local disaster management tool.

 Symposium on Planning for Post-Disaster Recovery

-In 2011, APA hosted a scoping symposium to explore a number of essential issues in guiding the Planning for Post-Disaster Recovery: Next Generation project as it moves forward.
+In 2011, APA hosted a scoping symposium to explore a number of essential issues to help guide the Planning for Post-Disaster Recovery: Next Generation project.

 What are the needs that drove this new project idea forward?
 APA laid out nine clear and specific reasons for the project in a needs assessment it shared with federal officials in FEMA and other agencies.